gpetho/preverb/Grashchenkov.md

 **Short form.** The short form is also available for formations with _-n_ and unavailable for derivatives with _-sk_, see (Zaliznyak 2002: 90):

-(62) Russian
+(62) Russian<br/>
-a. chelovechen, predstavitel'en, spetsifichen, idiotichhen, romantichen, dramatichhen, fantastichhen, … humane.SHORT, presentable.SHORT, specific.SHORT, idiotic.SHORT, romantic.SHORT, dramatic.SHORT, fantastic.SHORT, …
+a. chelovechen, p+redstavitel'en, spetsifichen, idiotichhen, romantichen, dramatichhen, fantastichhen, …<br/>
+   humane.SHORT, presentable.SHORT, specific.SHORT, idiotic.SHORT, romantic.SHORT, dramatic.SHORT, fantastic.SHORT, …<br/>
 b. *chelovechesk, *predstavitel'sk, *spetsifichesk, *idiotichesk, *romantichesk, *dramatichesk, *fantastichhesk, …

-(63) (internet)
+(63) (internet)<br/>
-Muzhchina romantichen, tak kak odnoy iz ego zhiznennykh zadach yavlyaetsya zavoevanie zhenshchiny. man romantic.SHORT as one of his life tasks is conquest of.woman 'A man is romantic, as one of his life's tasks is to conquer a woman.'
+Muzhchina romantichen, tak kak odnoy iz ego zhiznennykh zadach yavlyaetsya zavoevanie zhenshchiny.<br/>
+man romantic.SHORT as one of his life tasks is conquest of.woman<br/>
+'A man is romantic, as one of his life's tasks is to conquer a woman.'

-(64) Russian
+(64) Russian<br/>
-* Muzhchina romantichesk, tak kak odnoy iz ego zhiznennykh zadach yavlyaetsya zavoevanie zhenshchiny.
+* Muzhchina romantichesk, tak kak odnoy iz ego zhiznennykh zadach yavlyaetsya zavoevanie zhenshchiny.<br/>
-  * man romantic.SHORT as one of his life tasks is conquest of.woman '*A man is romantic, as one of his life's tasks is to conquer a woman.'
+  * man romantic.SHORT as one of his life tasks is conquest of.woman<br/>
+  '*A man is romantic, as one of his life's tasks is to conquer a woman.'

 **Comparative.** The comparative is structured similarly to adverbs and the short form:

-(65) Russian
+(65) Russian<br/>
-a. chelovechnee, predstavitel'nee, spetsifichnee, idiotichnee, romantichnee, dramatichnee, fantastichnee, … more.humane, more.presentable, more.specific, more.idiotic, more.romantic, more.dramatic, more.fantastic, …
+a. chelovechnee, predstavitel'nee, spetsifichnee, idiotichnee, romantichnee, dramatichnee, fantastichnee, …<br/>
+   more.humane, more.presentable, more.specific, more.idiotic, more.romantic, more.dramatic, more.fantastic, …<br/>
 b. *chelovecheskee, *predstavitel'skee, *spetsificheskee, *idioticheskee, *romanticheskee, *dramaticheskee, *fantasticheskee, …

-(66) (internet)
+(66) (internet)<br/>
-Biznes v Rossii nemnogo spetsifichnee, chem na zapade ili v SShA, Azii. business in Russia a.little more.specific than in west or in USA, Asia.
+Biznes v Rossii nemnogo spetsifichnee, chem na zapade ili v SShA, Azii.<br/>
+business in Russia a.little more.specific than in west or in USA, Asia.<br/>
 'Business in Russia is a little more specific than in the West or in the USA, Asia.'

-(67) Russian
+(67) Russian<br/>
-* Biznes v Rossii nemnogo spetsificheskee, chem na zapade ili v SShA, Azii.
+\* Biznes v Rossii nemnogo spetsificheskee, chem na zapade ili v SShA, Azii.<br/>
-  * business in Russia a.little more.specific than in west or in USA, Asia.
+\* business in Russia a.little more.specific than in west or in USA, Asia.<br/>
   '*Business in Russia is a little more specific than in the West or in the USA, Asia.'

 Regarding the prohibition of morphological comparatives (MC), N. A. Yanko-Trinitskaya also notes: "Not all qualitative adjectives form synthetic forms of the comparative degree.
 These forms are not present in: 1) adjectives with the suffix _-sk-_: _druzheskiy_ (friendly), _komicheskiy_ (comical) (cf. _komichnyy_ 'comical' - _komichnee_ 'more comical'), _rebyacheskiy_ (childish), _khanzheskiy_ (hypocritical), _priyatel'skiy_ (friendly), _tovarishcheskiy_ (comradely), etc.; 2) many adjectives with the suffix _-l-_: _vpalyy_ (sunken), _vyalyy_ (listless), _doshlyy_ (shrewd), _iskhudalyy_ (emaciated), _bleklyy_ (faded), _sipilyy_ (hoarse), _khripilyy_ (hoarse), etc.; 3) some adjectives with suffixes _-n-_, _-ov-_, _-k-_, for example: _ranniy_ (early), _lishniy_ (excess), _vneshniy_ (external), _zlostnyy_ (malicious), _prazdnyy_ (idle), _bol'noy_ (sick) (the form _bol'nee_ only correlates with the adverb _bol'no_); _delovoy_ (business-like), _boyevoy_ (combat), _peredovoy_ (leading), _ryadovoy_ (ordinary), _massovyy_ (mass); _gromozdkiy_ (cumbersome), _derzkiy_ (bold), _lipkiy_ (sticky), _skol'zkiy_ (slippery); 4) individual suffixless adjectives: _vetkhiy_ (dilapidated), _nishchiy_ (poor), _gordyy_ (proud), _khmuriy_ (gloomy)" (Yanko-Trinitskaya 1989: 68).

 It is interesting that the reasons for which comparative forms with _-sk_ are prohibited are not semantic.
 Indeed, the analytical comparative degree is formed from such units quite freely:

-(68) (internet)
+(68) (internet)<br/>
 a.
-Rech' moderatorov priobrela bolee chelovecheskiy vid! speech moderators acquired more human-ADJ appearance!
+Rech' moderatorov priobrela bolee chelovecheskiy vid!<br/>
+   speech moderators acquired more human-ADJ appearance!<br/>
    'The moderators' speech took on a more human appearance!'

 b.
-Bolee predstavitel'skiy i universal'nyy GLklass i krossover GLA pomozhet ukrotit' dorozhnoe pokrytie odnim nazhatiem pedali. more presentable and universal GL-class and crossover GLA will.help tame road surface one press.by pedal.
+Bolee predstavitel'skiy i universal'nyy GLklass i krossover GLA pomozhet ukrotit' dorozhnoe pokrytie odnim nazhatiem pedali.<br/>
+   more presentable and universal GL-class and crossover GLA will.help tame road surface one press.by pedal.<br/>
    'The more presentable and versatile GL-Class and GLA crossover will help tame the road surface with a single pedal press.'

 c.
-Luchshe upotrebit' bolee spetsificheskiy, chem menee spetsificheskiy termin. better to.use more specific-ADJ than less specific-ADJ term.
+Luchshe upotrebit' bolee spetsificheskiy, chem menee spetsificheskiy termin.<br/>
+   better to.use more specific-ADJ than less specific-ADJ term.<br/>
    'It is better to use a more specific rather than a less specific term.'

 d.
-Eshche bolee idioticheskiy sluchay v Soyedinennykh Shtatakh Ameriki… even more idiotic-ADJ case in United States of.America… 'An even more idiotic case in the United States of America…'
+Eshche bolee idioticheskiy sluchay v Soyedinennykh Shtatakh Ameriki…<br/>
+   even more idiotic-ADJ case in United States of.America…<br/>
+   'An even more idiotic case in the United States of America…'

 It can thus be assumed that the ungrammaticality of the combination of _-sk_ with a comparative marker does not follow from semantics, but is related to the co-occurrence properties of the suffixes themselves.
 The same restrictions are relevant for some other derivational markers, cf.: _*zavidushchee_ (cf. _zavidushchiy_ 'envious'), _*ustarevshee_ (cf. _ustarevshiy_ 'outdated'), etc.

 **Abstract nouns.** The formation of abstract nouns is generally subject to the same restrictions as the formation of adverbs, short forms, and comparatives:

-(69) Russian
+(69) Russian<br/>
-a. chelovechnost', predstavitel'nost', spetsifichnost', idiotichnost', romantichnost', dramatichnost', fantastichnost', … humanity, presentableness, specificity, idioticness, romanticness, dramaticness, fantasticness, …
+a. chelovechnost', predstavitel'nost', spetsifichnost', idiotichnost', romantichnost', dramatichnost', fantastichnost', …<br/>
+   humanity, presentableness, specificity, idioticness, romanticness, dramaticness, fantasticness, …<br/>
 b. *chelovecheskost', *predstavitel'skost', *spetsificheskost', *idioticheskost', *romanticheskost', *dramaticheskost', *fantasticheskost', …

-(70) (internet)
+(70) (internet)<br/>
-Nesmotrya na fantastichnost', ryad izobrazheniy zhivotnykh sdelan s glubokim znaniem chert i povadok zverey… despite on fantasticness, series of.images of.animals made with deep knowledge of.features and habits of.animals… 'Despite the fantastical nature, a number of animal images are made with deep knowledge of the animals' features and habits…'
+Nesmotrya na fantastichnost', ryad izobrazheniy zhivotnykh sdelan s glubokim znaniem chert i povadok zverey…<br/>
+despite on fantasticness, series of.images of.animals made with deep knowledge of.features and habits of.animals…<br/>
+'Despite the fantastical nature, a number of animal images are made with deep knowledge of the animals' features and habits…'

-(71) (internet)
+(71) (internet)<br/>
-* Nesmotrya na fantasticheskost', ryad izobrazheniy zhivotnykh sdelan s glubokim znaniem chert i povadok zverey…
+\* Nesmotrya na fantasticheskost', ryad izobrazheniy zhivotnykh sdelan s glubokim znaniem chert i povadok zverey…<br/>
-  * despite on fantasticness, series of.images of.animals made with deep knowledge of.features and habits of.animals…
+\* despite on fantasticness, series of.images of.animals made with deep knowledge of.features and habits of.animals…<br/>
   '*Despite the fantasticalness, a number of animal images are made with deep knowledge of the animals' features and habits…'

 From this regularity, however, a number of exceptions are observed:

-(72) Russian
+(72) Russian<br/>
-svetskost', detskost', zverskost', nebrokost', antisovetskost', … secularity, childishness, brutality, unobtrusiveness, anti-sovietness, …
+svetskost', detskost', zverskost', nebrokost', antisovetskost', …<br/>
+secularity, childishness, brutality, unobtrusiveness, anti-sovietness, …

-(73) (internet)
+(73) (internet)<br/>
-Dochka Mashka byla «romanticheskaya osoba» i vsyacheski etu samuyu «romanticheskost' natury» podcherkivala. daughter Mashka was "romantic person" and by.all.means this very "romanticness of.nature" emphasized.
+Dochka Mashka byla «romanticheskaya osoba» i vsyacheski etu samuyu «romanticheskost' natury» podcherkivala.<br/>
+daughter Mashka was "romantic person" and by.all.means this very "romanticness of.nature" emphasized.<br/>
 'Daughter Mashka was a "romantic person" and emphasized this "romanticness of nature" in every possible way.'

 Despite the grammaticality of some abstract nouns derived from adjectives, it can be stated that for the suffix _-n_, the process of forming nominal derivatives with _-ost'_ is absolutely productive, while for the suffix _-sk_, it is at least unproductive, and possibly limited.

 **Compatibility with evaluative suffixes.** (AG-80-1) lists the following suffixes that attach to adjectives, modifying the degree of the property, adding the speaker's subjective evaluation, etc.: _-ovat_, _-on'k_, _-okhon'k_/_-oshen'k_, _-usen'k_, _-ushch_, _-enn_, _-eysh_/_-sh_, _-ist_, see §§ 666-673.
 Not all of them readily combine with every adjective ending in _-n_, but the most regular ones, _-on'k_ and _-eysh_, form corresponding forms without visible difficulties.
 The combination of _-on'k_/_-eysh_ with _-sk_ is ungrammatical:

-(74) Russian
+(74) Russian<br/>
-a. chelovechnen'kiy, predstavitel'nen'kiy, spetsifichnen'kiy, idiotichnen'kiy, romantichnen'kiy, dramatichnen'kiy, fantastichnen'kiy, … humanely-DIM, presentably-DIM, specifically-DIM, idiotically-DIM, romantically-DIM, dramatically-DIM, fantastically-DIM, …
+a. chelovechnen'kiy, predstavitel'nen'kiy, spetsifichnen'kiy, idiotichnen'kiy, romantichnen'kiy, dramatichnen'kiy, fantastichnen'kiy, …<br/>
+humanely-DIM, presentably-DIM, specifically-DIM, idiotically-DIM, romantically-DIM, dramatically-DIM, fantastically-DIM, …<br/>
 b. *chelovechesken'kiy, *predstavitel'sken'kiy, *spetsifichesken'kiy, *idiotichesken'kiy, *romantichesken'kiy, *dramatichesken'kiy, *fantastichesken'kiy, …

-(75) (internet)
+(75) (internet)<br/>
-U menya po etomu voprosu rodilsya nemnogo fantastichnen'kiy variant. at me on this question was.born a.little fantastically-DIM variant.
+U menya po etomu voprosu rodilsya nemnogo fantastichnen'kiy variant.<br/>
+at me on this question was.born a.little fantastically-DIM variant.<br/>
 'I came up with a slightly fantastic variant for this question.'

-(76) Russian
+(76) Russian<br/>
-* U menya po etomu voprosu rodilsya nemnogo fantastichesken'kiy variant.
+\* U menya po etomu voprosu rodilsya nemnogo fantastichesken'kiy variant.<br/>
-  * at me on this question was.born a.little fantastically-DIM variant.
+\* at me on this question was.born a.little fantastically-DIM variant.<br/>
   '*I came up with a slightly fantastic variant for this question.'

-(77) Russian
+(77) Russian<br/>
-a. chelovechneyshiy, predstavitel'neyshiy, spetsifichneyshiy, idiotichneyshiy, romantichneyshiy, dramatichneyshiy, fantastichneyshiy, … most.humane, most.presentable, most.specific, most.idiotic, most.romantic, most.dramatic, most.fantastic, …
+a. chelovechneyshiy, predstavitel'neyshiy, spetsifichneyshiy, idiotichneyshiy, romantichneyshiy, dramatichneyshiy, fantastichneyshiy, …<br/>
+most.humane, most.presentable, most.specific, most.idiotic, most.romantic, most.dramatic, most.fantastic, …<br/>
 b. *chelovecheskeyshiy, *predstavitel'skeyshiy, *spetsificheskeyshiy, *idioticheskeyshiy, *romanticheskeyshiy, *dramaticheskeyshiy, *fantasticheskeyshiy, …

-(78) (internet)
+(78) (internet)<br/>
-I etot-to spetsifichneyshiy razmer, razmer s takoy «reputatsiey», okazyvaetsya v razlichnykh modifikatsiyakh vpolne ravnopravnym…
+I etot-to spetsifichneyshiy razmer, razmer s takoy «reputatsiey», okazyvaetsya v razlichnykh modifikatsiyakh vpolne ravnopravnym…<br/>
-And this-EMPH most.specific size, size with such "reputation", turns.out in various modifications quite equal… 'And this most specific size, a size with such a "reputation," turns out to be quite equal in various modifications…'
+And this-EMPH most.specific size, size with such "reputation", turns.out in various modifications quite equal…<br/>
+'And this most specific size, a size with such a "reputation," turns out to be quite equal in various modifications…'

-(79) Russian
+(79) Russian<br/>
-* I etot-to spetsificheskeyshiy razmer, razmer s takoy «reputatsiey», okazyvaetsya v razlichnykh modifikatsiyakh vpolne ravnopravnym…
+\* I etot-to spetsificheskeyshiy razmer, razmer s takoy «reputatsiey», okazyvaetsya v razlichnykh modifikatsiyakh vpolne ravnopravnym…<br/>
-  * And this-EMPH most.specific size, size with such "reputation", turns.out in various modifications quite equal… '*And this most specific size, a size with such a "reputation," turns out to be quite equal in various modifications…'
+\* And this-EMPH most.specific size, size with such "reputation", turns.out in various modifications quite equal…<br/>
+'*And this most specific size, a size with such a "reputation," turns out to be quite equal in various modifications…'

 **Restrictions on government.** The ability of adjectival units to govern lexically is also blocked when the suffix _-sk_ is used:

-(80) (internet)
+(80) (internet)<br/>
 a.
-Ved' bagazhnik etogo universala naibolee praktichnyy vo vsem semeystve Golf, dazhe po sravneniyu s venom Golf Plus. after.all trunk of.this station.wagon most practical in all family Golf, even by comparison with minivan Golf Plus.
+Ved' bagazhnik etogo universala naibolee praktichnyy vo vsem semeystve Golf, dazhe po sravneniyu s venom Golf Plus.<br/>
+   after.all trunk of.this station.wagon most practical in all family Golf, even by comparison with minivan Golf Plus.<br/>
    'After all, the trunk of this station wagon is the most practical in the entire Golf family, even compared to the Golf Plus minivan.'

-b. *prakticheskiy vo vsem
+b. *prakticheskiy vo vsem<br/>
-   *practical in all
+   \*practical in all<br/>
    '*practical in everything'

-(81) (internet)
+(81) (internet)<br/>
 a.
-Mir stol' real'nyy dlya neyo i stol' fantastichnyy dlya nas. world so real for her and so fantastic for us.
+Mir stol' real'nyy dlya neyo i stol' fantastichnyy dlya nas.<br/>
+   world so real for her and so fantastic for us.<br/>
    'The world so real for her and so fantastic for us.'

-b. *fantasticheskiy dlya nas
+b. *fantasticheskiy dlya nas<br/>
-   *fantastic for us
+   \*fantastic for us<br/>
    '*fantastic for us'

-(82) (internet)
+(82) (internet)<br/>
 a.
-Pri lyubykh obstoyatel'stvakh nuzhno ostavat'sya chelovechnym k lyudyam. under any circumstances must remain humane to people.
+Pri lyubykh obstoyatel'stvakh nuzhno ostavat'sya chelovechnym k lyudyam.<br/>
+   under any circumstances must remain humane to people.<br/>
    'Under any circumstances, one must remain humane to people.'

-b. *chelovecheskiy k lyudyam
+b. *chelovecheskiy k lyudyam<br/>
-   *human to people
+   \*human to people<br/>
    '*human to people'

 As we can see, the expression of valencies inherent in individual stems is blocked by suffixes like _-sk_.